petroemil/Rx.Book/Draft.md

 ### Types of schedulers

-You will likely never have to actually implement a scheduler, but you should just use the ones provided by the library.
+You will likely never have to actually implement a scheduler, but you should be aware the ones provided by the library.

 #### ImmediateScheduler